Why the Basketball Academy was created

 - The Academy is coordinated by Baltimore City Public Schools and still remains under the leadership of Bob Wade, Educational Specialist, Interscholastic Athletics, BCPS.

-- Over the years, the Academy has been sponsored by companies such as State Farm, Under Armour, Mountain Dew, HP, Comcast, 92Q, ABC Channel 2, and M&T Bank to name a few.
+- Over the years, the Academy has been sponsored by companies such as State Farm, Under Armour, Coca-Cola Bottling Company Consolidated, Chesapeake Employers Insurance, DTLR, Mountain Dew, MTA, HP, Comcast, 92Q, ABC Channel 2, and M&T Bank to name a few.

 - Sponsors have provided workshops, college scholarships as well as in-kind services.